jonathaneeckhout/jdungeon3d/README.md

-# Fragnere
+# JDungeon3D

-Fragnere is the 3D single player proof of concept project for https://github.com/jonathaneeckhout/jdungeon.
+JDungeon3D is the 3D single player proof of concept project for https://github.com/jonathaneeckhout/jdungeon.

 For now we will keep this project single player for simplicity.
 This way we can focus more easily on the core gameplay instead of network syncing.